HobbaZ/Worthly-old/README.md

 ## Description
 ### Project Aim ###
 Keeping track of your interesting and collectable things can be a challenge.
 What search term did I use?
 What was the price some months ago?
 Is the price the real selling price or the seller wanted sale price?
-In comes app name, where you can search for your item and see the highest, lowest and average real sale price over a period of time.
+In comes Worthly, where you can search for your item and see the highest, lowest and average real sale price over a period of time.

 ### What Problem Does It Solve ###

 ### What I Learnt ###
+How to install polyfills and modify webpack.config for fallback functions

 ## Deployment
 You can view the [website link](HobbaZ/Project-3-Final-Project) running on Heroku here.